Where is the program located?

-We require all of our students to have a functioning cell phone with them while on our program, which is why we have partnered with www.alow.es to provide a variety of phone plans at low-price options.
+We require all of our students to have a functioning cell phone with them while on our program.
+There are two options:

 Should I bring my computer?

 This is typically a personal decision that you’ll have to decide for yourself.
 Although we provide a computer lab at our facilities, many students prefer bringing their own laptop on the program.
-This allows them to skype, facetime, and email even when they don’t have access to our computer lab.
+This allows them to Zoom, email, and plan weekend trips even when they don’t have access to our computer lab.

 How can I best communicate with my family?

-With free wifi in each homestay, most students find it best to skype, facetime, or imessage using their various electronic devices.
-Students without these devices may prefer to talk over the phone using a calling card or the minutes on their phone plan.
+With free Wi-Fi in each homestay, most students find it best to Zoom, Facetime, and iMessage using their various electronic devices.
+Students without these devices may prefer to talk over the phone using their Spanish phone plan.

 Can my family come and visit me in Spain?

 Most definitely!
 We encourage family and friends to visit you while you’re studying in Seville.
 Although you will still be expected to attend classes, there is plenty of time in the afternoon and evenings for you to spend time together.
+Visitors are required to find their own accommodations.
 Many visitors choose to come during time off.
-If you plan to visit in the spring during Holy Week (Semana Santa) or “The Fair” (Feria), we recommend booking your lodging well in advance.
-Hotels and flats fill up quickly during these special events.
-More about visiting
+If you plan to visit in the spring during Holy Week (Semana Santa

 How do I mail a package to a student?